1. How was “Pediatric Trauma Care” started?

 5. Golden Hour: What does this mean for a child ?

 The “Golden Hour” is the amount of time a seriously injured child has to find help before succumbing to his injuries.
-In the western world all the Pediatric Hospitals have Trauma Centers.
+In the western world all the Paediatric Hospitals have Trauma Centers.
 The place where a child is taken to be stabilized first and foremost, before all the necessary tests are done and help is provided.

 6. What are the activities of “Pediatric Trauma Care” in the field of Children’s Accident Prevention?